dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_5_Accessing_Digitalcoind_with_Rust.md

-# 17.5: Accessing Bitcoind with Rust
+# 17.5: Accessing Digitalcoind with Rust

 > :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
 Caveat reader.